rohnoan/DSA/05recursion.md

 --sequence matters look at q1 and q2
 --solve for one and the others will solve on its own(?)
+INTUITION
+    1.base case
+    2.one code part which follows one test case

 1 print n to 1
     cout<< n << " ";
     if(n==1)return;